adejonghm/django_blog/README.md

 1. Create a Virtual Enviroment. (*)
 2. Use the **requirements.txt** file to install all packages and their dependencies locally in case you desire to create a Virtual Environment.
+3. Inside the Virtual Enviroment create migrations. &nbsp; `python manage.py makemigrations`
-3. Inside the Virtual Enviroment run migrations. &nbsp; `python manage.py migrate`
+4. Then, Inside the Virtual Enviroment run migrations. &nbsp; `python manage.py migrate`
-4. Inside the Virtual Enviroment run the Django Server. &nbsp; `python manage.py runserver`
+5. Inside the Virtual Enviroment run the Django Server. &nbsp; `python manage.py runserver`

 (*) It is recommended to avoid conflicts with other packages and different versions.